-Halfway between Kumamoto and Beppu lies the Aso-san (阿蘇山) volcanic caldera.
-It's among the world's largest (128km in circumference), so big that it's hard at first to understand its scale, and strikingly beautiful.
-Formed through a series of eruptions over the past 300,000 years, the current outer crater is about 90,000 years old and now accommodates towns, villages and train lines.
-Aso is the main town, but Takamori, to the south, is more intimate and charming.
+Halfway between Kumamoto and Beppu lies the volcanic caldera of Aso-san (阿蘇山).
+It's the world's third largest (128km in circumference) and strikingly beautiful, yet its scale is so big that it's hard at first to comprehend.
+Formed through a series of eruptions over the past 300,000 years, the current outer crater is about 90,000 years old and now accommodates towns, villages and lush green farmland.
+Aso is the main town, and nearby Uchinomaki has inns, shops and dining.
+To the southeast, the town of Takamori is more intimate and charming.

-Aso-san is still active, and the summit is frequently off-limits due to toxic gas emissions or wind conditions.
+The Aso-san range is still active, and the summit is frequently off-limits due to toxic gas emissions or strong winds.
 In October 2016 the volcano had a major eruption, resulting in severe damage to surrounding areas.
-Be sure to check the latest access information with the tourist centre or at www.aso.ne.jp/~volcano/eng for updates before planning a trip.
+Be sure to check the latest access information with the tourist centre or at www.aso.ne.jp/~volcano/eng before planning a trip.